 These long-term targeted attacks are mainly intended to steal, spy or disrupt.
 Intrusion into networks may be carried out stealthily and in various stages.
 Once access is gained, attackers may not even do anything for extended periods of time – waiting for strategic moments to strike.

 DDoS attacks are intended to disrupt operations of a network or website by flooding it with requests and information.
 When the server can no longer cope with the flood, services will start failing and eventually shut down.

 Phishing is a very common cyber security threat.
+According to a report by BeenVerified.com – 240,000 Americans were reported as victims of phishing and related attacks, with a loss of more than $54 million.
 It is the act of sending fraudulent emails that resemble legitimate ones in order to entice recipients to send back sensitive data.
 Phishing attacks normally aim to capture user credentials such as usernames and passwords, or even financial information.

 Over the past number of years, Ransomware has gained popularity and targets a wide range of victims.
 Unknowing victims may find their entire hard drives encrypted with a note asking them to pay a ‘ransom’ for a decryption key.
 Users who don’t pay normally lose all their data.

 For small businesses aiming to ensure that their networks have a chance to be protected against common attacks, installing basic security software is essential.

 However, software alone may not be sufficient.
 Let’s consider the ways that data can flow for many businesses:

 - Confidential communications may be sent via email

 - Devices in and out of the office may transmit data wirelessly

 - Individual devices might be connected directly to the Internet